tmcgilchrist/ghuntley/content/notes/feedback.md

 ---

 # effective feedback
 The worst type of feedback is personal and judgemental.
-Thee most effective of objective and descriptive.
+The most effective of objective and descriptive:

+- specific
+- based on behavior
+- timely
+- frequent
+- balanced
+- constructive
+- relevant
+- accurate

 # feedback model
 ## situation